 This event has grown in popularity in recent years.
 The task is to pick up an excessively large dumbbell—usually about three times the size of any dumbbell you'll find in a gym—and press it.
 You can pick up the implement with two hands, but once you get it to your shoulder, you must press it with one arm.

 The moving events are more dynamic than many of the events covered above because you have to cover some ground while you carry heavy objects.
-These are often crowd favorites because it's fun to watch big guys run!
+These are often crowd favorites because it's fun to watch!

 The super yoke

 The yoke is a short squat rack that has a crossbar attached at shoulder height.
 Weights are attached to the bottom of each upright.
-To do the event, you get under this implement like you're preparing to squat, but instead of lifting just the bar, you'll lift the entire rack off the ground and walk with it dangling off your traps.
-A heavy yoke taxes the body more than any other event in strongman.
+You set up under this implement like you're preparing to squat, but instead of lifting just the bar, you'll lift the entire rack off the ground and walk with it dangling off your traps.
+A heavy yoke taxes the body more than any other event in Strongman.

 The farmer's walk

-This is my favorite event and is a strongman mainstay.
-It's also pretty simple: Pick up a weight in each hand— usually two long, large, dumbbell-type implements—and walk with them as quickly as possible to the finish line.
+This is my favorite event and it's a Strongman mainstay.
+It's also pretty simple: Pick up a weight in each hand—usually two long, large, dumbbell-type implements—and walk with them as quickly as possible to the finish line.
 You have to be strong and fast!